Nigerians in Abuja, Kano, and Lagos are worried about the scarcity of the Central Bank of Nigeria (CBN)’s redesigned N200, N500, and N1,000 banknotes.

 Abuja

-Some of the banks visited by our reporter in Abuja showed that the new naira notes were not yet inputted in the ATM machines.
+Some of the banks our reporter visited in Abuja showed that the new naira notes had not yet been inputted into the ATM machines.

-Despite the GTBank in Jabi having seven ATMs in its vicinity, all were not dispensing the new naira notes.
+Despite the GTBank in Jabi having seven ATMs nearby, none were dispensing the new naira notes.

 When our reporter visited the bank yesterday, a security guard said the machines were yet to be loaded with the new notes.

-A customer of the bank, Danladi Isah, who withdrew from one of the machines, said he was not concerned about the type of money available.
+A bank customer, Danladi Isah, who withdrew from one of the machines, said he was not concerned about the type of money available.

-He said since the old currencies were still legal tender, he was not worried as he will spend the notes he collected before the CBN’s policy takes effect.
+He said that since the old currencies were still legal tender, he was not worried, as he would spend the notes he collected before the CBN’s policy took effect.

-Another customer, Philip Abu, said it was tough at the bank he visited as everyone was requesting new banknotes.
-“What they did was to give a piece of the N1, 000 notes to everyone making withdrawal; we even asked for the N500 note but they said it has been exhausted.”
+Another customer, Philip Abu, said it was tough at the bank he visited as everyone requested new banknotes.
+“What they did was to give a piece of the N1,000 notes to everyone making withdrawal; we even asked for the N500 note, but they said it has been exhausted.”

-While a security guard confirmed that, a user of the machine, Paul Obinna, said since the old notes could still be used for transactions, he had nothing to be afraid of as it was little funds he came to withdraw.
+While a security guard confirmed that, a machine user, Paul Obinna, said that since the old notes could still be used for transactions, he had nothing to be afraid of as it was little funds he came to withdraw.

-“People that need to be worried about the new notes are those that engage in huge transactions.
-For me, if I should withdraw N50, 000, all in old notes, I will spend them before the deadline takes effect,” he said.
+“People who need to be worried about the new notes engage in huge transactions.
+For me, if I should withdraw N50,000, all in old notes, I will spend them before the deadline takes effect,” he said.

-Some bank customers however said that shortly after the December 15 rollout time, some banks issued pieces of the new banknotes.
+However, some bank customers said that shortly after the December 15 rollout, some banks issued pieces of the new banknotes.

 Halima Musa, a Jaiz Bank customer in Gwarinpa, Abuja, said, “I went to withdraw N50, 000 from the bank and they added just two pieces of the new N1,000 banknotes to it.”